Skip to content

 How Cordum approaches this

 We built Cordum because we saw these patterns repeating.
-At CyberArk and Checkpoint, we learned that access management and security work the same way regardless of what is making the request.
+At enterprise security companies, we learned that access management and security work the same way regardless of what is making the request.
 Humans, scripts, services, agents: the playbook is policy before execution, decisions on record, humans in the loop for risk.

 Cordum's Safety Kernel evaluates every agent action against policy before it runs.
 Decisions are deterministic: ALLOW, DENY, REQUIRE_APPROVAL, or ALLOW_WITH_CONSTRAINTS.
 Sub-5ms p99 latency.
 Fail-closed by default.
 Here is what the policy looks like: